morhaham/greenlight/README.md

-## Current chapter: 14.1 - SMTP Server Setup
+## Current chapter - Creating the TokenModel and Validation Checks